Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

     trainer:
       callbacks:
-        - class_path: lightning.pytorch.callbacks.ModelCheckpoint
+        - class_path: lightning_pytorch.callbacks.ModelCheckpoint
           init_args:
             save_weights_only: true
-        - class_path: lightning.pytorch.callbacks.LearningRateMonitor
+        - class_path: lightning_pytorch.callbacks.LearningRateMonitor
           init_args:
             logging_interval: 'epoch'

-Similar to the callbacks, any parameter in :class:`~lightning.pytorch.trainer.trainer.Trainer` and user extended :class:`~lightning.pytorch.core.LightningModule` and :class:`~lightning.pytorch.core.datamodule.LightningDataModule` classes that have as type hint a class, can be configured the same way using ``class_path`` and ``init_args``.
-If the package that defines a subclass is imported before the :class:`~lightning.pytorch.cli.LightningCLI` class is run, the name can be used instead of the full import path.
+Similar to the callbacks, any parameter in :class:`~lightning_pytorch.trainer.trainer.Trainer` and user extended :class:`~lightning_pytorch.core.LightningModule` and :class:`~lightning_pytorch.core.datamodule.LightningDataModule` classes that have as type hint a class, can be configured the same way using ``class_path`` and ``init_args``.
+If the package that defines a subclass is imported before the :class:`~lightning_pytorch.cli.LightningCLI` class is run, the name can be used instead of the full import path.

 From command line the syntax is the following: